- Background on Grant Fund

 The court was then tasked with distributing the remaining funds for “purposes directly related to the class action or directly beneficial to the interests of class members.”
 The court awarded a minimum of $300,000 per year for ten years to the University of Oregon to “research consumer issues in Oregon.”
 The court stated that research eligible for funding would not be limited to legal research, and that “consumer protection is interpreted to the fullest extent possible including without limitation, areas such as securities and investment fraud, cyber fraud and cybercrime, insurance fraud, antitrust law, and trade regulation.”

 The grant fund is subject to oversight by a non-profit, Oregon Consumer Justice (OCJ).
-OCJ is committed to advancing consumer justice, shaping an equitable and inclusive marketplace, and improving Oregonians’ rights as consumers.
-OCJ’s workplan includes a particular focus on efforts to ensure a fair marketplace for those consumers historically excluded from access (e.g. tribal communities, communities of color, women, mothers, immigrants, disabled community, elders, LGBTQ community, and rural low-income people).
+OCJ organizes, advocates, and supports litigation to advance a justice movement that puts people first, ensuring all have the freedom to thrive and equitably share in our abundance of resources.
+OCJ’s mission includes a particular focus on efforts to ensure a fair marketplace for those consumers historically excluded from access (e.g., tribal communities, communities of color, women, mothers, immigrants, disabled community, elders, LGBTQ community, and rural low-income people).

 An interdepartmental committee composed of faculty from academic units throughout the University of Oregon, as well as community leaders appointed by OCJ, will be soliciting grant applications through this RFP and making award decisions.